Frequency-Domain Stochastic Modeling of Stationary Bivariate or Complex-Valued Signals: Application to turbulent flow data

-In this section we show the advantages of modelling bivariate processes in terms of their rotary decomposition.
-Specifically we track the spatial trajectories of particles over time from two sets of numerical experiments, snapshots of which are displayed in Figure~\ref{FigVorticities}.
+We test our modeling and estimation procedures on data obtained from quasi-geostrophic turbulent flow simulations.
+Specifically we track the spatial trajectories of 256 particles over time from two sets of numerical experiments, snapshots of which are displayed in Fig.~\ref{FigVorticities}.
 Here trajectories of particles are computed from the time-varying velocity fields associated with quasi-steady state forced-dissipative two-dimensional turbulence simulations under both isotropic ($f$-plane) and anisotropic ($\beta$-plane) dynamics.
 Such simulations are standard in oceanography, see e.g. \cite{vallis2006atmospheric} for details.